uikit/uikit-site/docs/pages/animation.md

 ## Ken Burns

 To add a simple Ken Burns effect, add the `.uk-animation-kenburns` class to any image.
-You can also apply the `.uk-animation-reverse` or one of the `.uk-transform-origin` classes to modify the effect.
+You can also apply the `.uk-animation-reverse` or one of the `.uk-transform-origin-*` classes from the [Utility component](utility.md#transform-origin) to modify the effect.

 ```html
 <img class="uk-animation-kenburns" src="" alt="">